xinyu-jiao/my-first-repo/README.md

 Update for 07122025: I've uploaded the 3-layer analysis of precedent analysis and temporal structure assignment on the page.
 They could be found in Courses>A4144>Precedent 3-Layer Analysis and Courses>A4163>Temporal Structure.
 And for the temporal structure, there's an additional comment under the visualization drawings to show possible combination of the structure and precedent studies for your review.

 Update for 07142025: I've uploaded all the contents of precedent studies to Courses>A4144 for your review.
+And I also updated the website with the A4163>Relational Structure, using the data in examples.